CURRENT DUAL ENROLLMENT OFFERINGS

 Dual Enrollment coursework has a small fee associated with it; however, the cost is drastically reduced when compared to prices paid at LSU.
 For a DE course, the cost to the parent is $100 per credit hour.
 This cost equates to $300 for most courses and $500 for Calculus I. For reference, at LSU, these courses would cost $1275 and $2170, respectively.
 In addition, prospective DE students must meet a set of ACT and GPA requirements which vary based upon the level of course taken for college credit.

-Completion of some or all of these courses for DE credit instills a strong sense of persistence and exceptional work ethic as well as a highly competitive college resume’.
-Some students who have taken part in these rigorous courses have earned composite ACT scores of 32, 33, and 34, placing these students in the upper crust of college-bound seniors nationwide.
+Some students who have taken part in these rigorous courses have earned composite ACT scores in the mid and upper 30's, with one student making a 35, which places these students in the upper crust of college-bound seniors nationwide.

 Mathematics 1021: ACT Composite and Math of 19 or Equivalent PSAT/Pre-ACT